RoyalIcing/Orb/README.md

-# Orb: Write WebAssembly in Elixir, then run it anywhere

 ![Orb logo](orb-logo.svg)

+# Orb: Write WebAssembly with the power of Elixir

 Orb is a DSL for WebAssembly with the full power of the Elixir language: